 2. Add wet ingredients

 Add eggs, melted butter, and molasses to the dry ingredients, then mix thoroughly with your hands to form a dough for this delish keto gingerbread cookie recipe!
 Keep in mind, these are not dairy-free holiday cookies if you use real milk butter.

 Due to the fat content, the dough shouldn't be very sticky once you've thoroughly incorporated all of the ingredients, making it easy to handle.

-Separate the dough into two equal parts, setting one half aside.
-On a piece of parchment paper, roll out one part of the dough to about ⅙ to ¼ of an inch thickness.
+Separate the dough into two equal parts, setting one half aside in a medium bowl.
+On a piece of parchment paper, roll out one part of the dough to about 1/6 to 1/4 inch thickness with a rolling pin.
 The thicker the cookie, the softer it will be.
-If the dough sticks to the pin, dust it with a little bit of coconut flour.
+If the dough sticks to the rolling pin, dust it with a little bit of coconut flour.
 You should only need a little, as the dough shouldn't be very sticky.

 Transfer your unbaked gingerbread to a parchment-lined cookie sheet.
-You can use a cookie lifter or spatula if desired, but I find that, because of the non-stickiness and firmness of the dough, the unbaked cutouts are easily lifted by hand without losing their shape.
+You can use a cookie lifter or spatula if desired, but we find that, because of the non-stickiness and firmness of the dough, the unbaked cutouts are easily lifted by hand without losing their shape.

 Bake the cookies at 275° F for 18 to 20 minutes (depending on how thin you cut your cookies).
 They're terrific with or without icing.
 This recipe yields about 3 1/2 dozen cookies, depending on the size of your cutters.